Trophy Bonded Tip Ammo: TBT Bullets Explained

-The Trophy Bonded Tip bullet is used in a couple lines by Federal Premium Ammunition.
-The Trophy Bonded Bear Claw, Trophy Bonded Sledgehammer Solid and the Trophy Copper.
-While each of these ammo lines differs slightly and is in a different brand like Vital-Shok, there’s one thing they all have in common and that’s the tip.
+The Trophy Bonded Tip bullet is used in a few Federal Premium Ammunition lines – the Trophy Bonded Bear Claw, Trophy Bonded Sledgehammer Solid, and the Trophy Copper.
+While each of these ammo lines differs slightly, there’s one thing they all have in common, and that’s the tip.

-This bullet and the tip at the end was created for one purpose and that’s to take down massive, thick skinned animals.
-We’re talking African game here.
-These bullets have great features that enable massive penetration and expansion like a large, super accurate hollow point.
+This bullet and its tip were created for one purpose – to take down large, thick-skinned animals (we’re talking African game).
+These bullets have great features that enable massive penetration and expansion, like a large and very accurate hollow point.

-The Trophy Bonded Tip was available as its own separate bullet for quite a while but unfortunately is not for sale anymore from the official website.
-You can probably track some down if you’re a reloader and are very interested in this particular bullet.
-A lot of distributors list them as “backorder” and that can be a good sign in some cases as it’s not quite “discontinued.”
+The Trophy Bonded Tip was available as its own separate bullet for quite awhile, but unfortunately it is no longer for sale from the official website.
+You can probably track some down if you’re a reloader interested in this particular bullet.
+A lot of distributors list them as “backorder,” which can be a good sign in some cases, as it’s not quite “discontinued.”

 Trophy Bonded Tip Features

-Boat-Tail – The boat tail is a must have for extreme range and when hunting large, dangerous game you really don’t want to be up close and personal.
-Snipers recommend boat tail bullets for long range accuracy and hunters have made them a staple.
+- Boat Tail: The boat tail is a must-have for extreme range to keep your distance when hunting large, dangerous game.
+Snipers recommend boat tail bullets for long-range accuracy, and hunters have made them a staple.

-Solid-Copper Shank – The solid copper shank gives you top of the line penetration that will give you reliable results on a consistent basis.
-The other advantage of the copper shank is that it loses less weight from fragmentation than traditional bullets this allows for the superior penetration.
+- Solid Copper Shank: The solid copper shank gives you top-of-the-line penetration and reliability on a consistent basis.
+The other advantage of the copper shank is that it loses less weight from fragmentation than traditional bullets, allowing for superior penetration.

 Trophy Bonded Tip Uses

-This is a big game bullet.
-You’ll find it mainly in large rifle calibers.
-The two ammo lines you can buy from Federal right now, the Sledgehammer and Bear Claw, are also big game bullets.
+This is a big-game bullet found mainly in large rifle calibers.
+Two ammo lines from Federal are the Sledgehammer and Bear Claw, which are also big-game bullets.
 Any ammo using this bullet will tear through a big animal and devastate it internally.
-Any of this ammo is perfectly usable for deer, moose and bear.
-Using this bullet on smaller game is not what it was intended for and because of the deep penetration of the bullet, you wont get the maximum performance from it.
+While perfectly usable for deer, moose and bear – using this bullet on smaller game is not what it was intended for because of its deep penetration.